millerlp/Thermocouple_datalogger_2/README.md

 within +/- 2C of the true temperature in the normal biological range of temperatures.
 Careful calibration and housing the datalogger board in a thermally stable container should get you within 0.1C across channels.

-## A word about the housing and thermal stability
+## Several words about the housing and thermal stability

 The thermocouple-to-digital chips rely on an internal temperature sensor in the chip itself to measure the "cold junction" temperature.
 This temperature is ideally equivalent